vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 22.3 Format code can be local and readable

-The cursor-based command reader style is a strong fit for sequence drivers.
-Most command handlers read like direct translations of source opcodes.
+Plain opcode profiles plus explicit decode/execution switches are a strong fit for sequence drivers.
+They keep the driver visible without coupling playback to source encoding.

 The scan builder also makes simple scanners short and clear.